frankcohen/EleksTubeIPSHack/README.md

 * Name them `0.bmp` through `9.bmp` and put them in the `data/` directory.

 Then use the Manage Media command to upload.

+#Benefits for Arduino Developers

+For Arduino developers, consider the Photobooth software is demonstration code for you to do these in your own projects:

+* Wifi Access Point - turn your Arduino project into it's own Web server and Wifi access point.
+* HTTPS web server on ESP32 - implements HTTPS protocols, and shows how to create self-signed SSL certificates.
+* Browser-based user experience - command your Arduino project using a Web page.
+* Browser-based image and video capture - captures JPEG and PNG images from your laptop, tablet, and mobile cameras.
+* File upload and Base64 decoding - transfers JPEG, PNG, and binary files from your laptop, tablet, and mobile device, including decoding the Base64 encoded data.
+Uses HTTP/HTML Web forms.
+* Javascript binary file uploads - uploads JPEG and PNG images from a Javascript context without needing JQuery or any other plug-in or library.
+* Browser Javascript Canvas operations - slices one JPEG and PNG image into smaller images, without needing JQuery or other libraries.

 # Documentation